Perennial Garden Ideas That Come Back Every Year and Get More Beautiful Each Time

 Three Plants

-Limiting myself to three plants felt risky, but it solved everything.
-I pick one structure plant, one long bloomer, and one filler.
-Each has a clear job.
+Limiting myself to three plants felt risky but solved everything.
+One for structure, one that blooms long, one that fills spaces.
+Each has a job.

-When plants aren’t competing, growth improves naturally.
-You spend less time adjusting and more time enjoying.
+When plants aren’t competing, they grow better.
+You spend less time adjusting and more time enjoying what actually works.

 Bloom Stages